Ferroin/btrfs-subv-backup/README.md

 won't recurse into explicitly mounted subvolumes.
 This makes usage a bit more complicated on some distributions (such as SLES and OpenSUSE), but greatly simplifies the code.

+### FAQ
+*Q*: Why does it not work with explicitly mounted subvolumes?

+*A*: See the answer below, it has to do with how we find subvolumes.

+*Q*: How do you get the subvolume info without using the tree search ioctl or calling `btrfs subvolume list`?

+*A*: There's actually a rather neat trick that you can use to check if something is a subvolume as a non-root user.
+If a directory is on a BTRFS filesystem, `stat` on it shows an inode number of 256 and a device number that is different from the next higher directory, and it's not listed in `/proc/mounts`, then it's a subvolume.
+This of course does not work if you explicitly mount subvolumes, but the only distro I know of that does that is SUSE, and they do their own thing anyway.

+*Q*: How long should it take?

+*A*: When saving the subvolume structure, it should be proportionate to the total number of directories below the mount point (we check all directories).
+When restoring to an empty filesystem, it should be proportionate to the number of subvolumes to restore, and extremely fast.
+When restoring to a filesystem that already has data, it will be proportionate to the number of subvolumes to restore, and the amount of data under those locations in the directory structure.